Isaiahat/git-learning/Projects/Practice/shellscr md.md

 create two files inside it, list the files, move back one level up, remove the "my_directory" and its contents, and finally list the files in the current directory again.
-Proceed by following the steps bellow: step 1: open a file named navigating-linux-filesystem.sh <br>
+Proceed by following the steps bellow: step 1: open a file named navigating-linux.sh <br>
 step 2: paste the code block below into your file.
 >#!/bin/bash<br>
 >